tohojo/bufferbloat-net/content/cerowrt/wiki/index.md

 The code was 100% open source, top to bottom.
 No binary blobs whatsoever.
 Every aspect of the code and hardware can be inspected and/or modified.
-As a project, most of the results have been pushed up into mainline linux, OpenWrt "Chaos Calmer" and "Barrier Breaker" releases, many firewall and router distributions and it is beginning to appear in commercial firmware.
+As a project, most of the results have been pushed up into mainline linux, OpenWrt releases, many firewall and router distributions and it is beginning to appear in commercial firmware.
 Active research (due to lack of funding, and succeeding in the primary goals) has ceased, with the exception of ongoing work into standardization efforts, and into something even